Alexa, which headphones do you work best with?

 - Can't use Spotify with Alexa

-If there was a true wireless earbud iteration of Sony's over-ear WH1000XM3, these would be it.
+If there were a true wireless earbud iteration of Sony's over-ear WH-1000XM4, these would be it.
 Much of what makes those headphones so effective finds its way over here.
-While smaller real estate limits how much of a boom the low-end of the sound spectrum will have, audio performance is excellent in spite of it.
-ANC makes its way over, too, and that works splendidly in most environments, especially when they're tightly nestled into your ears.
+While smaller real estate limits how much of a boom the low-end of the sound spectrum will have, audio performance is excellent despite it.
+ANC makes its way over, too, which works splendidly in most environments, especially when they're tightly nestled into your ears.

-A firmware update brought Alexa into the mix, and it should function as if it's been there the whole time.
-It's not going to be radically different than on Sony's over-ear model, or competing brands, but it's nice to have.
+Alexa is in the mix here, and the popular voice assistant should work as if it's been there the whole time.
+It's not going to be radically different from Sony's over-ear model or competing brands, but it's nice to have.
 You can control smart home devices, ask general queries, set reminders, play songs from Amazon Music, and more.
 As for Spotify, well, you already know the answer to that by this point.

 There are some caveats to all this tech.
-The earbuds' size don't make them ideal for a jog or run, unless you're alright with constant adjustments.
-The lack of water-resistance may also be problematic in situations where you're either outside in the rain, or drenching them in sweat during a run on a hot day.
-This has a lot to do with their construction, which emphasizes perfect placement, but only when situated just right.
-Since ears are so subjective in size and shape, it's hard to be sure if you will feel the right fit without experimenting with the various tips included in the box.

-That goes for the case as well, which is larger than most other models.
-It makes up for it in battery life that lasts up to six hours per charge, with another 18 hours (three extra charges) coming from the case's own battery.
-It also uses USB-C, with a full charge from zero to full taking 90 minutes.
+The earbuds have a slimmer profile than their predecessors did, but you may find you need to make adjustments when out for a jog or run.
+The IPX4 rating is also a modest upgrade from before and doesn't exactly put these earbuds in rugged territory.
+You can still do a run or workout with them, only you will need to be vigilant about keeping them clean afterward, so sweat and salt don't ruin them.

+Sony also trimmed down the charging case, which is excellent for portability.
+The earbuds could last up to eight hours per charge, plus an extra three charges coming from the case.
+Wireless charging support gives you another convenient way to charge, though USB-C is the faster route.
+In a pinch, plug in for 10 minutes, and the earbuds can play for up to 90 minutes.

 Pros:

-- Punches above weight on sound
+- Stellar sound quality

-- USB-C for charging
+- Wireless charging case with USB-C

 Cons:

-- No Spotify integreation with Alexa
+- No Spotify integration with Alexa

-Sony shrinks some of its tech to nestle into your ears, and the audio quality will reward you.

-Best In-Ear Value: Amazon Echo Buds
+Best In-ear value: Amazon Echo Buds (2nd Gen)

-Amazon's cupboard of hardware products continues to grow, and in this first attempt at true wireless earbuds, the tech giant managed an impressive debut.
-The Alexa app figures prominently in both the setup and functionality for the Echo Buds, as the lack of a dedicated operating system leaves Amazon no other option to make things feel seamless.
+Amazon's cupboard of hardware products continues to grow, and in this second attempt at true wireless earbuds, the tech giant managed to improve in a couple of key areas.
+The Alexa app still figures prominently in both the setup and functionality for the Amazon Echo Buds (2nd Gen), as the lack of a dedicated operating system leaves Amazon with no other option to make things feel seamless.

-Through a partnership with Bose, the earbuds have active noise reduction (ANR).
-This isn't quite canceling, more a muffler to ward off too much background noise from seeping in.
-PassThrough is the opposite in that it lets ambient noise come in.
-These features, along with the touch controls available, are all there to change or adjust in the app.
-That includes the ability to turn off the onboard microphones entirely, in case you're feeling anxious about what Alexa might hear.
-Unfortunately, it's not an either-or situation, so if you turn off the mics, you can't do phone calls hands-free.

-With Alexa so integral to these earbuds, performance is really based on how well the assistant hears you.
-You won't be able to do any more or less than other headphones embedding the assistant, but it is willing to play nice.
-Google Assistant and Siri are both accessible should you want to go that route.
-Plus, audio quality is good for a first attempt, and is probably going to be a (cheaper) step up for AirPods users.
+You can wake Alexa at any time by just talking, making it a hands-free experience that sets it apart from other earbuds.
+This way, you can control smart home devices or get notifications read to you as they come in.
+While Spotify integration continues its absence, we hope that feature comes sooner or later.

+One hardware change on the inside involved using cleaner drivers to amp up the overall audio quality, though some of that result is also because of the improved fit.
+Plus, there's ANC on board here, helping drown out ambient sounds to help audio quality come through a little clearer.
+If you want the opposite, Passthrough mode lets in ambient sound for greater awareness.

-Battery life isn't going to be spectacular at a max of five hours per charge (usually less), but you do get three extra charges from the case.
-Quick charging — unfortunately via Micro-USB — can get you two hours after 15-20 minutes of charging, but USB-C really would've been better for that.
+Battery life isn't any better at a max of five hours per charge (usually less), though you get up to 6.5 hours if you leave ANC off.
+The case offers an extra three charges.
+Quick charging via USB-C for 15 minutes can get you two hours of playback.

 Pros: